siewilly/siewilly.github.io/source/en/about/index.md

 ## 💬 My Philosophy

-> “Every bug is a learning experience.
+"Every bug is a learning experience.
 Every project is a story.
-> The best way to learn is to get your hands dirty, be bold, then refactor.”
+The best way to learn is to get your hands dirty, be bold, then refactor.”

 I believe in knowledge sharing, collaboration, and staying curious.
 If you have an interesting project, a question, or just want to talk tech—feel free to reach out!